This blog post is a part of a larger Strategic decision-making collection I am constantly adding to and justifies why you should explore this series.

 The third reason why strategic decision-making skills are in high demand is because the majority of managers are not happy with the quality of strategic decisions:

-Only 28% of a McKinsey survey respondents said strategic decisions in their companies are generally good.
+Only 28% of a McKinsey survey’s respondents said strategic decisions in their companies are generally good.

 A further 60% said good decisions are made as often as bad decisions.

-[Source: McKinsey Quarterly survey results, published in an article titled "The case for behavioral strategy" in which the authors Dan Lovallo, a professor at the University of Sydney, and Olivier Sibony, a director in McKinsey make a case for a deliberate process that safeguards against common decision-making biases.]
+[Source: McKinsey Quarterly survey results, published in an article titled “The Case for Behavioral Strategy,” in which the authors, Dan Lovallo, a professor at the University of Sydney, and Olivier Sibony, a director at McKinsey, make a case for a deliberate process that safeguards against common decision-making biases.]

 To relate this to your own experience, please brainstorm one idea of how decision-making can be improved in your company.